 How many positions are available?

-Each year, we have four PGY-1 positions available.
+Each year, we have up to four PGY-1 positions available.

 How many current residents are there in your program?